Banzai Pipeline / The Ultimate Guide to the World’s Most Famous Wave

 banzai pipeline

 No matter how you approach Pipe, it is not a wave to be trifled with.
 Over the years it has taken the lives of many of surfing’s finest.
-Indeed, it is one of the deadliest waves in the world, having killed 11 people and severely injured hundreds if not thousands of others.
+Indeed, it is one of the deadliest waves in the world, having killed 13 people (R.I.P. all) and severely injured hundreds if not thousands of others.
 But despite the risk, the world’s best surfers come back to Pipeline year after year, in search of what is now considered surfing’s ultimate ride.

 31 Photos of Pipeline & Backdoor